icopy-site/awesome/docs/awesome/awesome-humane-tech.md

 This list focuses on (https://github.com/humanetech-community/awesome-humane-tech/blob/master/mostly open-source) projects that are directly related to humane tech topics.
 Please read the [guidelines for contributing](https://github.com/humanetech-community/awesome-humane-tech/blob/master/contributing.md) before sending PR's.

-**Important**: The resources presented below were collected in good faith by the contributors to this list in hopes they may prove useful to you.
-But as per the [License](#license) we can give no guarantees on the quality or fitness of the software that is referenced.
-So inform yourself properly before installing anything, and if you encounter something that is inappropriate or wrong, then please file an issue in our [Issue Tracker](https://github.com/humanetech-community/awesome-humane-tech/issues) so we can take appropriate action.
-Thank you!

 ## Community